lcpz/lain/imap.md

 [<- widgets](https://github.com/copycat-killer/lain/wiki/Widgets)

+**Please be warned**: as for now, this works fine in normal link situations, but is discouraged to use it if your connection is sobbing, since it may cause some short freezes.
+I am at work to solve this.

 Shows mail status in a textbox over IMAP protocol.

 New mails are notified through a notification like this: